-Which file formats will be used?
+Which analog sources are the basis for the dataset? (e.g. manuscript, language atlas, archival source; if available, please indicate archive signatu See also Bundesarchiv: Referencing) Data collection When does/did data collection or creation start?
+When does/did data collection or creation end?
+How was the dataset created?
+Please describe the method used to create or collect the data.
+Additional information, for example, if voice recordings have been analyzed by grammar of phonetics, should also be provided, as well as self-developed software.
+Please also explain whether this is a fixed data stored at a certain point in time or whether it is created dynamically over a certain period of ti Toobnical algorification Technical classification Formats Which file formats will be used?
 When choosing a data format, one should consider the consequences for collaborative use, long-term preservation as well as re-use.
-It is advisable to prefer formats that are standardised, open, non-proprietary, loss-free and well-established in the respective scholarly community.
-A good overview of this is provided by forschungsdaten.info (only in German).
-Further criteria and detailed explanations can be found here (only in German): WissGrid-Leitfaden, p.
-22 f.
+It is advisable to prefer formats that are standardise open, non-proprietary, loss-free and well-established in the respective scholarly community.
+I good overview of this is provided by forschungsdaten.info (only in German).
+Further criteria a detailed explanations can be found here (only in German): WissGrid-Leitfaden, p.
+22 f. ☐ Tagged Image File Format (TIFF, TIF) for images ☐ Waveform Audio File Format (WAV) for audio files

-- □ Tagged Image File Format (TIFF, TIF) for images - \Box Waveform Audio File Format (WAV) for audio files - □ Plain Text Document (TXT, ASC) for documents
+$\hfill\Box$ Plain Text Document (TXT, ASC) for documents

-- □ Portable Document Format/A (PDF/A) for documents - □ Extensible Markup Language (XML) for documents - □ Comma-Separated Values (CSV) for tabular data - □ JavaScript Object Notation (JSON) for data exchange
+□ Portable Document Format/A (PDF/A) for documents □ Extensible Markup Language (XML) for documents □ Comma-Separated Values (CSV) for tabular data □ JavaScript Object Notation (JSON) for data exchange

+□ Other:

 Data size

 What is the actual or expected size of the dataset?

 If large amounts of data are involved, financial resources for the provision of the infrastructure should be considered (see also section "Funding").

-\Box less than 1 GB

-- \Box between 1 GB and 10 GB
+☐ less than 1 GB ☐ between 1 GB and 10 GB

-- \Box between 10 GB and 100 GB
+☐ between 10 GB and 100 GB

-- \Box between 100 GB and 1 TB
+□ between 100 GB and 1 TB

-- \Box between 1 TB and 10 TB
+□ between 1 TB and 10 TB

-- □ > 10 TB
+□ > 10 TB

-- \Box exact size:
+exact size: net yet determined

-- \Box not yet determined
+□ not yet determined

 Tools

 Which software, technologies or processes are used to generate or collect the data?
 Is proprietary software (e.g. Excel) used?
 Which?
 In which version?

 This information is necessary to be able to reconstruct the process (e.g. via MAXQDA, MySQL-Datenbank, R, QGIS, Gephi) by which the data was generated.
 It is also a prerequisite to judge the objectivity, reliability and validity of the dataset.

 For reproducible data, it is also required to re-generate the data if necessary.
 Therefore, all devices, software, software version and also information about the procedure necessary to be able to recreate the data must be preserved.